 Just how many people die from inadequate dental care, though, and what can patients do to protect themselves?
 The data regarding dental deaths is sparse, but researchers estimate that one patient dies every other day in this country, and an additional six are hospitalized.
 You can protect yourself by reviewing a practice’s experience and quality of care before making an appointment.

-If you or someone you love was the victim of dental malpractice, contact The Law Office of Brian K. Branch today.
+If you or someone you love was the victim of dental malpractice, contact The Law Office of Brian K. Branch, PC today.
 With help from our compassionate and strategic legal team, your family may be able to recover compensation for both the economic and non-economic damages that you have incurred.

 Unlike other firms that represent the victims of malpractice, we limit our practice areas to ensure we can remain up-to-date on all the latest regulations, statutes, precedents, and proceedings that might affect our clients.
 Our primary areas of focus include serious personal injury, premises liability, products liability, and wrongful death.